Temporary workers play an important role in many companies. Are they right for your small business? Check out these pros and cons of hiring a temp.

 To find out, check out these pros and cons of hiring a temp.
 You may just find that this hiring arrangement is something that is well-suited for your business right now or something that you’ll want to seriously consider in the future.

-There are a number of reason why it’s wise to hire a temp instead of a full or part-time worker.
+There are a number of reasons why it’s wise to hire a temp instead of a full- or part-time worker.
 Here are some of the pros:

 1. Enables your business to adjust more easily and quickly to workload fluctuations